jce-il/sw-modeling-2016b/Homework.md

 - Select a known open source project
   - Constrains: the project should be: interesting to you, big & complex enough, actively developed on github (>100 PRs in last year), has an automated test suite (use of updated engineering practices), used by someone (something on stake), and seem to miss documenation.
   - Here are some sources for ideas and inspiration: [leading github projects](https://github.com/showcases), Book: [The Architecture of Open Source Applications](http://www.aosabook.org/en/index.html), Local: [Hasadna](http://www.hasadna.org.il/projects/) (The Public Knowledge Workshop), [Last year's projects][last-year-proejcts], Below a starting list of [suggestions](./#project-suggestions).
-- Fork the [ASOSMA] book repo and add a chapter with a README.md page for your chapter (decides whether to collaborate through a shared (private?) team repository or by PRs), add:
+- Fork the [ASOSMA] book repo and add a folder with a README.md page for your chapter and link it also from the main book README page (decides whether to collaborate through a shared (private?) team repository or by PRs), add:
-  - Project name, repository and your team members (linked usernames), send a PR for that ASAP to reserve your subject.
+  - Project name, original project repository and your team members (linked usernames), send a PR for that ASAP to reserve your subject.
-  - Setup issue tracking system to coordinate your work and report effort and progress (required, upon  closing an issue add you actual effort).
-Also add milestones according to your plan and associate issues accordingly.
+  - Setup an issue tracking system to coordinate your work and report effort and progress (repository settings -> mark the issues for operating it).
+It is required upon  closing an issue to add you actual effort).
+        - Plan your overall project by adding dated milestones according to the course plan and your preferences.
+        - Start planning next iteration work.
   - See also a similiar book project example [here][Desosa-book].

 ### Stage 1 - Introducion
 - Start your introduction section, including: